lyra/java-payment-form-examples/README.md

 ## Pages

-* `WebContent/order.jsp`: This file simuates a payment form to be sent to the gateway.
+* `WebContent/order.jsp`: This file simulates a payment form to be sent to the gateway.
 * `WebContent/WEB-INF/form.jsp`: This is an intermediate redirection page.
 It displays the generated form for debug purposes.
 * `WebContent/return.jsp`: This is the return file at the end of the payment.